tinymce/tinymce-docs/_includes/configuration/text-color.md

 ```
 ### `custom_colors`

-This option allows you to disable the custom color picker in all color swatches of the editor.
+This option allows disabling the custom color picker in all color swatches of the editor.

 **Type:** `Boolean`